-Basketball fan or not, you’ve probably witnessed the following debate.
-Who is a greater player: Kobe Bryant or LeBron James?
+Basketball fan or not, you’ve probably witnessed the following debate: Who is a better player?
+Kobe Bryant or LeBron James?
 Although they’ve never played a single playoff game against one another, the comparison is inevitable.
-Both came to the NBA out of high school, both have been very dominant since their early years, and both made a huge impact on the league.
+Both came to the NBA straight out of high school, both have been very dominant since their early years, and both made a huge impact on the league.

 They are both first-ballot Hall of Famers, with a combined eight championship rings together, and counting.
 So, when it’s Kobe vs. LeBron, who would you pick?
 Here are three arguments for either of these NBA giants being better than the other.

 While Kobe fans argue that he is a better clutch player (the one who makes the most important shots, especially in the game’s last minutes) than LeBron, this claim is far from reality.
 LeBron, who does not choke, is a better clutch player, and this argument is backed by stats.
 A look into Kobe vs. LeBron regarding clutch-time stats proves LeBron is better than Kobe in the most important time of the game.

 The greatest players are the ones that make the others around them better